 ✔ Similar to the above; is there systematically air left above the goods "within" their locations?
 Then maybe a re-profiling is in order.

-Last but not least there is the "slotting".
+Finally, there is the "slotting".
 Here you determine what goes where on a sku level.
 In optimizing this one can drive a better use of the available space.
 See what happens if you play with the parameters.
-Maybe by increasing a parameter a little bit -items can be pushed to another differente storage solution enhancing the overall storage health.
+Maybe by increasing a parameter a little bit -items can be pushed to another different storage solution enhancing the overall storage health.

 ✔ Best is to start from an overview with the current occupancy and the slotting parameters used.
 Storage Solutions that have still space left can be leveraged to make grid-locked solutions healthy again.
 Either by moving stock to them by tweaking the parameters or when the combination of surplus and shortage is structural to change them over to storage methods that are structurally more needed.

-⭐Just make sure to take into account the process impact of the moves/re-directions/changes.
+⭐Just make sure to consider the process impact of the moves/re-directions/changes.

 ☞ Overall you will see that applying these tips leads to a better utilization of the total available cube! 😊